There are over 700 Florida Springs. Far too many to conquer in one single Florida vacation.

 It is a very popular weekend activity for Daytona Beach locals.

-Like many of the other Springs in Florida, Silver Springs has a very interesting history.
+Like many of Florida’s springs , Silver Springs has a very interesting history.

 It is one of the largest artesian springs in the world which dates back to the 1500s when Native Americans lived in the area.
 Spanish explorer Hernando de Soto is thought to be the first European to the area.